Image processing in Photoshop: Basics & Links

 The same is true on the front end of the process -- the "you can't make a silk purse out of a sow's ear" saying is very relevant.
 Start with a sharp, well exposed image.
 I can't overemphasize the importance of taking a good picture in the first place [;-)] I recommend National Geographic's "Photography Field Guide" and Kodak's "Guide to 35mm Photography".
 Both are excellent, and both are good for beginners.

 Dan Margulis "Professional Photoshop" - this book is not for the faint of heart, but it's really taught me a lot.
 The powerful techniques of blending one channel into another are covered extensively.
 It is definitely not a beginner book, but I don't know that it's too technical, either.
-Other books I have and recommend include Photoshop Restoration & Retouching by Eismann, and two by Kelby: "Photoshop cs book for digital photographers" and "Photo-retouching secrets".
+Other books I have and recommend include Photoshop Restoration & Retouching by Eismann, and two by Kelby: "Photoshop CS book for digital photographers" and "Photo-retouching secrets".
 None of these is specific to astrophotography, and I'm not sure any are really "beginner" books either.
 I've benefited from Jerry Lodgriguss' stuff specific to astrophotography.

-One problem with Photoshop books is that PS can do so much that most people are ony interested in a fraction of it's capabilities.
+One problem with Photoshop books is that PS can do so much that most people are only interested in a fraction of it's capabilities.
 I don't care about making a cool looking chrome effect, e.g., so a PS book that covers that kind of stuff wouldn't be interesting.
 I think the books above on "retouching" cover a lot of what you need to worry about in astrophotography.

 I should also mention "Photoshop color correction" by Kieran is not bad and is more of a beginner book than Margulis. ...

-(Above was a follow-up to the 8 vs. 16 bit issue:) .I followed 8 bits using layers discussion with interest, some of which is below.
+Image Bit Depth: As of 2012, some Photoshop features are only available in 8-bit mode (HDR toning).
+The rest of this paragraph discusses that working in 8-bits isn't really a problem, but it was more relevant for older versions of photoshop that didn't allow layering and other features in 16 bit mode.
 I previously went along with the conventional wisdom, that 16 bits was way better than 8 bits.
 (And Adobe wouldn't want to discourage this thinking, as it helps facilitate sales of CS.
 Hardware vendors are kind of in the same boat.)
 Dan Margulis in "Professional Photoshop" (4th ed.) has considerable discussion of 8 vs. 16 bits.
 Based on a good deal of experimenting, he basically concludes that "real world" differences in working with 8 vs 16 bits are negligible.
 (I realize that astrophotography is borderline real world, but nonetheless I think he's right.)
 So: I wouldn't let the 8-bit conversion in PS7 stop me from working with layers, if layers are called for.
 And there's a lot you can do with layers that you can't do otherwise.
 What I do now is capture and save in 16 bits from my camera/scanner.
 Allow the scanner/camera to do absolutely no image processing.
 I then open an image in PS, and adjust curves or levels if there's any kind of gap in the histogram (i.e. if the curve ends before the top or bottom of the scale.)
 I then convert to 8 bits and don't look back.
 BTW, while this book is not for the faint of heart, it's really taught me a lot.
 The powerful techniques of blending one channel into another are covered extensively - and you need to use layers to do it

 Photoshop Advanced: Dick's notes and tricks